-TAM Plans include a prioritized list of projects or programs to manage or improve the SGR of capital assets over a four (4) year horizon.
-An investment prioritization analysis was performed on the existing Intercity Fleet using the FTA's "Fleet Retirement and Replacement Computation Module" to produce a yearly expenditures schedule for the 019-2023 plan period.
-Based on the analysis, SVT requires replacing two (2) 2004 Nabi C40LF buses in 2019 at a cost of approximately \$880,000 in order to maintain a SGR.
+An investment prioritization analysis was performed on the existing Intercity Fleet using the FTA's "Fleet Retirement and Replacement Computation Module" to produce a yearly expenditures schedule for the 2019-2023 plan period.
+Based on the analysis, SVT would need to replace two (2) 2004 Nabi C40LF buses in 2019 at a cost of approximately \$880,000 in order to maintain a SGR.